 2. Apply Rows Per Sample in Two-Way ANOVA Without Replication

-The Two-Way ANOVA Without Replication is used to test for the existence of a significant difference in means between two groups when there are only two groups and when there is only one observation per group.
+The ANOVA: Two-Way Without Replication is used to test for the existence of a significant difference in means between two groups when there are only two groups and when there is only one observation per group.
 The whole process is described in the following section.

 Step 1: Organise a Dataset to Interpret Two-Way ANOVA Without Replication